kerryland/auto-sound-sync/README.md

 The original auxmic algorithm.
 Significantly slower than Soundfingerprinter, and not usually better, but will sometimes match when Soundfingerprinter will not.

 ## Emy
 Even faster finger printer?
 I didn't test it much.
 Requires avutil-56.dll from ffmpeg to be installed.
-Maybe I need to update :-)
+I can't be bothered right now.

 ## FAQ: